About Us

 We grow annual, biennial and perennial dye plants alongside cut flowers, herbs, and seasonal vegetables — working slowly, thoughtfully, and in rhythm with the land.
 Born from a desire to reconnect with nature through colour, textiles and food, Hael emerged from a shared curiosity about where things come from and the environmental impact of how they’re made.

 Natural colour has shaped cultures for thousands of years — woven into textiles, rituals, medicines, and identities.
-But with the arrival of synthetic dyes and industrial food systems, we’ve lost much of the generational knowledge that once connected us deeply to our landscapes.
+But with the arrival of synthetic dyes and industrial food systems, we’ve lost much of the generational knowledge that once connected us deeply to our landscape.

 At Hael, we are working to reawaken that connection.
 By growing, using, and sharing natural colour, we hope to inspire a return to slower, more sustainable ways of making and living — grounded in place, season, and soil.